AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 uniquely (at least for a programmer) I'm a big fan of anything historical; I can make my own chainmaille, both armor and jewelry, and am currently taking classes in medieval swordsmanship.
-I also really enjoy hiking, which unfortunately doesn't work out so well for me in Illinois.
+I also really enjoy hiking, which is one of the reasons why we live in Colorado.

 My [fiance](http://about.me/lcbarren) introduced me into hiking and camping.
 She is also a writer, a productivity expert, and a Customer